 But you may be able to speed up your repair if you find out what the source of the problem is.
-The team at 247 Home Rescue have taken a look at some of the most common causes of rinsing problems in washing machines.
+The team at 247 Home Rescue has taken a look at some of the most common causes of rinsing problems in washing machines.

 Broken timer switch

-If your washing machine can still rinse, but does not reach the rinse cycle without you manually turning the knob, then your timer switch is probably broken.
+If your washing machine can still rinse but does not reach the rinse cycle without you manually turning the knob, then your timer switch is probably broken.
 The gears leading to the knob will be worn, may be missing teeth, or may simply be dirty and grimy.

 In some cases, this problem can be resolved by simply cleaning the gears, but if the gears are broken, you will need to replace the gear assembly and will need to hire an expert to undertake the washing machine repair.

-If the pump is not working properly, then water may be unable to pass through the rinse tube and reach your drum.
+If the pump is not working properly, then water may not be able to pass through the rinse tube and reach your drum.
 You may be able to take off the washing machine cover yourself to take a look at the pump and hose to see if there are any kinks or blockages within them.

-However, if the pump and hose are not clogged, but the pump is not working, you will need to replace this component and fit it properly.
+However, if the pump and hose are not clogged but the pump is not working, you will need to replace this component and fit it properly.
 Again, it is almost certain that you will need an expert’s help if you are to replace the pump without causing additional damage to the appliance.

-You may need to fit a replacement washing machine door – if you try to jimmy the door back into place, then the washing machine may begin to rinse again, but the door could easily fly open, soaking your floor and throwing your clothes across the kitchen.
+You may need to fit a replacement washing machine door.
+If you try to jimmy the door back into place, then the washing machine may begin to rinse again, but the door could easily fly open, soaking your floor and throwing your clothes across the kitchen.

 Damaged water inlet valve